datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 DOI
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** Digital Object Identifier: a character string used to uniquely identify an object.
+**Full Name:** Digital Object Identifier

+**Description:** A character string used to uniquely identify an object.
 A DOI name is divided into two parts, a prefix and a suffix, separated by a slash.

 **Example:**